briansunter/graph/site/src/content/logseq/issue-14.md

 #### 3D Space

-, let's try 3D space.
+Now, let's try 3D space.
 We set `n_components` to 3 in UMAP to generate 3D points from the embeddings.

 This view shows the articles in 3D.